Go to the Nature Institute’s home page

 (For comparison, while genes vary greatly in size, they average about 30,000 “letters” in length.
 And human chromosomes range from about 47 to 247 million “letters”.)

-Of the two widely separated loci thus brought together, one may be near a gene while the other is near regulatory elements necessary for that gene to be expressed.
-Their coming together (or not) is therefore part of how genes come to be expressed (or not).
+Of the two widely separated loci thus brought together, one may be near a gene while the other is near DNA regulatory sequences necessary for that gene to be expressed.
+Their coming together (or not) is therefore part of how particular genes come to be expressed (or not).
 And, likewise, the reconfiguration of such loops may be critical for the altered expression of genes as the cellular and organismal context changes.

 But it’s not just the contact at the base of a loop that matters.
 Each loop as a whole forms its own domain, within which interactions typically occur more frequently than between more widely separated loci.
 And this organization of chromosomes into functional regions takes place at different scales, which have not at all been fully explored as yet.
-For example, researchers have identified “topologically associated domains” (TADs) dividing any given chromosome into regions of, say, one or two million “letters”.
+For example, researchers have identified “topologically associated domains” dividing any given chromosome into regions of, say, one or two million “letters”.
 Interactions within such domains are more frequent than between domains.
 But there are no absolute rules in such matters.
 Sometimes the fraternizing bits of DNA are separated on their chromosome by tens of millions of “letters”, or reside on entirely different chromosomes.

 A loop is the fundamental fold in the cell’s toolbox.
 We found that the formation and dissolution of DNA loops inside the nucleus enables different cells to create an almost endless array of distinct three-dimensional folds and, in so doing, accomplish an extraordinary variety of functions (quoted in Physorg 2014).

-Think about all this dynamic form and movement for a while, and you may find yourself asking, along with me: What possible mechanism could ensure the coherence of all this movement and gesturing in relation to all the requirements of the trillions of cells in your or my body, or the tissues and organs into which those cells are organized, as we go about our endlessly varying activities under endlessly varying conditions?
+Think about all this dynamic form and movement for a while, and you may find yourself asking, along with me: What possible “mechanism” could ensure the coherence of all this movement and gesturing in relation to all the requirements of the trillions of cells in your or my body, or the tissues and organs into which those cells are organized, as we go about our endlessly varying activities under endlessly varying conditions?

 Of dynamism and mystery